dartmouth-outing-club/doc-trailhead/README.md

 path : /trips
 description : Create a trip
-data : club, date, title, cost, description, leaders (array of leader names that does not include the current user)
+data : club, date, title, cost, description, limit, leaders (array of leader emails that does not include the current user)

 ## PUT